Bregman dynamics, contact transformations and convex optimization: Contact geometry in optimization

 Historically, one of the main motivations to introduce contact geometry is the study of time--dependent Hamiltonian systems on a symplectic manifold.
-We briefly sketch these ideas because they will be relevant for our discussion. \begin{definition} A \emph{symplectic manifold} is a pair $(M,\Omega)$ where $M$ is a 2n--dimensional manifold and $\Omega$ a 2--form on $M$ that is closed, $d\Omega=0$, and non--degenerate, $(d\Omega)^{n}\neq 0$. \end{definition} \begin{definition} A \emph{Hamiltonian system on a symplectic manifold} is a vector field $X_{H}$ which is defined by the condition
+We briefly sketch these ideas because they will be relevant for our discussion. \begin{definition} \rm A \emph{symplectic manifold} is a pair $(M,\Omega)$ where $M$ is a $2n$--dimensional manifold and $\Omega$ a 2--form on $M$ that is closed, $d\Omega=0$, and non--degenerate, $\Omega^{n}\neq 0$. \end{definition} \begin{definition} \rm A \emph{Hamiltonian system on a symplectic manifold} is a vector field $X_{H}$ which is defined by the condition

 where $H:M\rightarrow \mathbb R$ is a function called the \emph{Hamiltonian}.
-The equations for the integral curves of $X_{H}$ are usually called \emph{Hamilton's equations}, and they are the foundations of the geometric treatment of mechanical systems. \end{definition} Analogously to what happens in the contact case, it can be proved that all symplectic manifolds locally look the same; this result is known as Darboux's Theorem (\cite{abraham1978foundations}).
+The equations for the integral curves of $X_{H}$ are usually called \emph{Hamilton's equations}, and they are the foundations of the geometric treatment of mechanical systems. \end{definition}

+Analogously to what happens in the contact case, it can be proved that all symplectic manifolds locally look the same; this result is known as Darboux's Theorem~\cite{abraham1978foundations}.
 In particular, they all look like the Euclidean space $\R^{2n}$ with coordinates $(X,P)$, where $X\in\R^{n}$ play the role in physics of the \emph{generalized coordinates}, and $P\in\R^{n}$ of the corresponding \emph{momenta}.
-In such coordinates $\Omega=dP\wedge dQ$, and thus Hamilton's equations~\eqref{eq:HamS} read like~\eqref{eq:H1} and~\eqref{eq:H2}, but with the important difference that $H:M\rightarrow \mathbb R$ does not depend on time, thus giving rise to the so--called \emph{conservative mechanical systems}.
-Here the name is due to the fact that $H(X,P)$ is usually the total mechanical energy of the system and it is easy to show that it is conserved along the dynamics.
+In such coordinates $\Omega=dP\wedge dQ$, and thus Hamilton's equations~\eqref{eq:HamS} read like~\eqref{eq:H1} and~\eqref{eq:H2}, but with the important difference that $H:M\rightarrow \mathbb R$ does not depend on time, thus giving rise to the so--called \emph{conservative mechanical systems} (the name is due to the fact that $H(X,P)$ is usually the total mechanical energy of the system and it is easy to show that it is conserved along the dynamics).

 To allow for $H$ to depend also on time and thus to describe \emph{dissipative systems} in the geometric setting, one usually performs the following extension: first extend the manifold $M$ to $M\times\mathbb R$, where time $t$ is defined to be the coordinate on $\mathbb R$.
 At this point $H(X,P,t)$ is a well defined function on $M\times\mathbb R$.
-Now, define (locally at least) the 1--form $\theta=PdX-H(X,P,t)dt$.
+Now, define (locally at least) the 1--form on $\theta=PdX-H(X,P,t)dt$.
 This is called the \emph{Poincar\'e--Cartan} 1--form.
 Finally, define the dynamics $\tilde X_{H}$ by the two conditions